Phishing messages are a great security risk.

 We are currently upgrading our data base and e-mail center.
-We are deleting all iup email account to create more space for new accounts.
-To prevent your account from closing you will have to update it below so that we will know that it's a present used account.
+We are deleting all iup email accounts to create more space for new accounts.
+To prevent your account from closing you will have to update it below so that we will know that it's a presently used account.

 CONFIRM YOUR EMAIL IDENTITY BELOW

-Did you catch the obvious signs that is a phishing message?
-Here are a few of the more obvious indications.
+Did you catch the obvious signs?
+Here are a few of the obvious indications:

 Phishing example 2

 I am going to be your professor for Biology 101.
 My name is Amanda.
 I see that you have already resisted for the Biology 101 class in D2l.

 If you are looking to gain extra credit before the course starts, please see the instructions below.
 Note, for every gift card received, you will earn 20 bonus points.
 Upon the receival of the gift card, please wait seven days before your extra credit is added to your account.